pcwalton/sprocketnes/README.md

 * Because of its popularity, its workings are relatively well-documented.

-* It requires decent processing power to emulate accurately with proper graphics and sound, so it's a good demonstration of the performance of Rust code.
+* It's CPU-bound, so it can serve as a benchmark to help optimize Rust code.

 The controls are as follows: